Bunjevci: Hungary

-In Hungary, the Bunjevac community is divided into a group who declare themselves as an independent Bunjevac people and those who see themselves as an integral part of the Croatian people.
+In Hungary, the Bunjevac community is divided into a group who declare themselves as of self-declared Bunjevac ethnicity and those who see themselves as an integral part of the Croatian people.
 Hungary considers the Bunjevac community as integral part of the Croat ethnicity.
+Towns and villages with a Bunjevac population (names of settlements in Serbo-Croatian listed in brackets) include Baja, Csávoly (Čavolj), Csikéria (Čikerija), Katymár (Kaćmar), and Tompa.